AT Thru-Hiker Cindy Scott's Appalachian Trail Packing List

 Appalachian Trail Food & Cooking Gear, Water Treatment System

-👆This section covers a variety of essential tools and miscellaneous gear designed to keep you safe, prepared, and comfortable on the trail.
+This post covers a variety of safety and repair tools designed to keep you safe and prepared on the trail.
 It includes:

 • Support & Safety: Trekking poles for balance, a knife/multi-tool for emergency fixes, and pepper spray for personal protection.